A minibus explodes in Kabul, killing at least 2 civilians and wounding 14 others | Law-Order

 - Pakistan

-A minibus exploded in a mostly Shiite Muslim neighbourhood in Afghanistan's capital, Kabul, killing at least two civilians and wounding 14 others, a Taliban official said Saturday, the first attack in the country in 2024.
-Police spokesman Khalid Zadran said the explosion took place in the western part of the city, in the Dashti Barchi area.
-The cause remained unknown, but police launched an investigation, he said.
+A minibus exploded in a mostly Shiite Muslim neighbourhood in Afghanistan's capital of Kabul killing at least two civilians and wounding 14 others, a Taliban official said Saturday.
+It was the first attack in the country in 2024.
+Police spokesman Khalid Zadran said the explosion happened in the western part of the city, in the Dashti Barchi area.
+Police launched an investigation, he said.

+In November, also in the same area of Kabul, the IS claimed responsibility for a minibus explosion in which seven people were killed and 20 others were wounded.

+On October 26, four people were killed and seven were wounded when an explosion hit a sports club in the same neighborhood.
+IS also claimed responsibility for that attack.

-Last week during a press conference in Kabul, Taliban Defense Minister Mohammad Yaqoob Mujahid said there had been a 90 per cent decrease in attacks by the IS affiliate in the past year.
+Taliban Defense Minister Mohammad Yaqoob Mujahid said last week there was a 90 per cent decrease in attacks by the IS affiliate in the past year.
 The IS affiliate has been a major rival of the Taliban since the latter seized control of Afghanistan in August 2021.
-IS militants have struck in Kabul, in northern provinces and especially wherever there are Shiites, whom IS considers to be apostates.
+IS militants have struck in Kabul and in northern provinces, often targeting Shiites, whom IS considers to be apostates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)